Dallas Construction Accident Attorneys

 - Lack of safety precautions when working with or near electricity and power lines

-Employers are responsible for worker safety, even in industries like construction where hazards are plenty.
+Employers are responsible for worker safety, even in industries like construction where hazards are plentiful.
 They must make sure that construction sites are properly supervised, that workers are trained on safety, that safety standards are implemented, and that equipment is properly maintained.
-When they put safety second to making deadlines, construction companies put every worker at risk.
+When they put safety second to making deadlines, construction companies put every worker's safety in jeopardy.
 Our Dallas construction accident attorneys fight to hold them accountable when this happens.

 After a Dallas Construction Accident: Dos & Don'ts